-Re-Entry of Former Bellin College Graduate Students
+Re-Entry of Former Bellin College Graduate Nursing Students

-Students formerly enrolled in Bellin College, in graduate programs, who wish to resume graduate study are considered re-entry students.
+Students formerly enrolled in the Bellin College Graduate Nursing program who wish to resume graduate study are considered re-entry students.
 The ability to re-apply does not stipulate a guarantee, promise or other agreement concerning acceptance to the program, option placement, academic plan, or transfer of credits.
 Any student that exits the College may re-apply but must be free of a hold status.